Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

 In such modular designs, we model $\cM$ as the \emph{post-processing} of a specific concurrent composition of its (continual) sub-mechanisms.
 Since $\cM$ accesses the raw (secret) data itself, it could in principle incur additional privacy loss beyond that of the concurrent composition of the sub-mechanisms.
 To rule out such privacy loss, we introduce a set of conditions on $\cM$ and prove that, under these conditions, the privacy guarantee of $\cM$ is exactly that of the concurrent composition of its sub-mechanisms.
 Intuitively, $\cM$ must restrict its use of raw inputs solely to generating inputs for differentially private sub-mechanisms, while all other actions, such as creating new sub-mechanisms or determining output values, must depend only on the privatized outputs of the sub-mechanisms.
 This will ensure that $\cM$ does not use any ``privacy budget'' in addition to the ``privacy budget'' used by the sub-mechanisms.

 Continual mechanisms are typically presented using pseudocode (rather than as formal state machines exchanging messages, which are used by our conditions on $\cM$), where the pseudocode receives an input, updates its variables, and returns an output.
 We therefore reformulate our conditions in this setting.
-We call a variable a \emph{decision variable} if it is either the output of a private sub-mechanism or computed solely based on other decision variables.
-Our conditions are now as follows: \begin{itemize} \item \emph{Destination condition:} Decisions about whether to produce an output, instantiate a new sub-mechanism (and of which type), or interact with an existing one (and which one) must be based only on decision variables. \item \emph{Response condition:} The value of $\cM$'s output must be determined solely by decision variables. \item \emph{Mapping condition:} Fixing the values of decision variables, neighboring inputs to $\cM$ must be mapped to input sequences for the sub-mechanisms with a structure for which concurrent composition privacy is private (This condition is referred to as $f \to f'$ property in Section~\ref{sec:analyze-complex-cm}). \end{itemize}
+We call a variable an \emph{untainted variable} if it is either the output of a private sub-mechanism or computed solely based on other untainted variables.
+Our conditions are now as follows: \begin{myitemize} \item \emph{Destination condition:} Decisions about whether to produce an output, instantiate a new sub-mechanism (and of which type), or interact with an existing one (and which one) must be based only on untainted variables. \item \emph{Response condition:} The values of $\cM$'s outputs must be determined solely by untainted variables. \item \emph{Mapping condition:} Fixing the values of untainted variables, neighboring inputs to $\cM$ must be mapped to input sequences for the sub-mechanisms with a structure for which concurrent composition is private (This condition is referred to as the $f \to f'$ property in Section~\ref{sec:analyze-complex-cm}.) \end{myitemize}

 We show that if these conditions are satisfied, then the privacy guarantee of $\cM$ is the same as that of the underlying concurrent composition.
 For example, if $\cM$ executes $k$ continual sub-mechanisms and ensures that its neighboring inputs yield neighboring input sequences for each sub-mechanism, then the privacy guarantee of $\cM$ matches that of the concurrent composition of its sub-mechanisms as given in Theorem~\ref{thm:extconcomp-intro}.
 The same conclusion holds for the concurrent $k$-sparse parallel composition of sub-mechanisms, as established in Theorem~\ref{thm:concurrent-parall-comp-IM-intro} and Corollary~\ref{cor:parallelcomp-pureDP-intro}.